The Dirty Truth About The “Best Self-Cleaning Aquarium” in 2024

 ‘Self-cleaning’ or ‘no-clean’ are a gimmick.
 Designed to lure innocent, unsuspecting people into thinking they don’t have to look after their pet.

-You still have to perform 50% water changes every 2-3 days.
-And if you don’t keep on top of these regular changes, for reasons mentioned above, you’re going to have a lot more problems.
+You still have to perform 50% water changes everyday on one of these tanks.
+And if you don’t keep on top of these regular changes, ammonia will build up and kill your fish.

 In fact, even if you keep on top of these, you’re still not going to prevent most of the problems mentioned above.
 And consistently stress your fish.

-Whereas if you get a proper beginner tank (approx. 20-40 gallons), you’ll only be performing one 20-25% water change per week.
+Whereas if you get a proper beginner tank (10 gallons or larger), you’ll only be performing one 20-25% water change per week.

-It’s true, it will take you a bit longer to perform a 20-25% water change on a 20-40 gallon tank, compared to one on a 1 gallon.
-But, really this argument is redundant.
+It’s true, it will take you a bit longer to perform a 20-25% water change on a 10 gallon tank, compared to one on a 1 gallon.
+But, really it’s not hard at all.

 What’s easier to stay on top of?
-2-3 times a week or once a week?
-Once a week.
+Seven times a week or once a week?

 And actually, contrary to popular belief, the majority of regular maintenance work does not require twice as much time for twice the size.